drshahizan/software-engineering/materials/sec02/mod3.md

 One of the key benefits of RSD is the ability to respond quickly to changing requirements and customer needs.
 By breaking down development into small, manageable pieces, and focusing on delivering working software as quickly as possible, RSD allows teams to be more responsive to changing market conditions and customer feedback.
 However, RSD can also present some challenges, such as the need for effective communication and collaboration among team members and the need for adequate testing and quality assurance to ensure that the software is stable and reliable.

-Overall, rapid software development is a flexible and adaptable approach to software development that can help teams deliver high-quality software quickly and efficiently while responding to changing requirements and customer needs.
+**Overall, rapid software development is a flexible and adaptable approach to software development that can help teams deliver high-quality software quickly and efficiently while responding to changing requirements and customer needs**.

 ![Rapid-application-development](https://user-images.githubusercontent.com/128196055/228461054-7cc859e0-3191-4db8-9dae-6b31dc17412a.png)